-- St Augustine Beach Florida: This beach is found in Northern Florida and has orange hue colors in the sand.
-Still pretty neat to check out if you around the area.
-Most of the areas around here is made of crushed coquina shells making it look spectacular.
+Most of the areas around here are made of crushed coquina shells making it look spectacular.
 Check out the ultimate guide to St. Augustine if you do plan to visit soon.

-- New Smyrna Beach: Found on the West Coast of Florida this beach is amazing as it sounds.
-There are areas where the sand can also be white such as the sand dunes beach area of New Smyrna Beach and there is plenty to see and do with a very nice shopping area.
-Not only that but there is an extraordinary dog beach area made for you furry animals.
+Found on the West Coast of Florida this beach is amazing as it sounds.
+There are areas where the sand can also be white.
+In the sand dunes beach area of New Smyrna Beach, there is plenty to see and do with a very nice shopping area.

 Not only that, but there is an extraordinary dog beach area made for your furry animals.